Matus-Dubrava/aws/Route53/README.md

 `http://iana.org/domains/root/db`

+-   there is a soft limit on how many domain names we can have associated with one AWS account, that is, 50 domains, but this can be raised by contacting AWS support

 ## Domain Registrars

 Because all of the names in a given domain name have to be unique there needs to be a way to organize this all so that domain names aren't duplicated.
 This is where domain registrars come in.
 A registrar is an authority that can assign domain names direclty under one or more top-level domains.
 These domains are registered with InterNIC, a service of ICANN, which enforces uniqueness of domain names across the Internet.
 Each domain name becomes registered in a central database known as the WhoIS database.